2007 Atlanta Falcons season: Week 15: at Tampa Bay Buccaneers

 Trying to snap a four-game skid, the Falcons flew to Raymond James Stadium for a Week 15 NFC South rematch with the Tampa Bay Buccaneers.
 In the first quarter, Atlanta trailed early as Buccaneers CB Ronde Barber returned an interception 29 yards for a touchdown.
 The Falcons responded with kicker Morten Andersen getting a 33-yard field goal for their only score of the game.
 However, Tampa Bay immediately responded with WR Micheal Spurlock returning a kickoff 90 yards for a touchdown (the Buccaneers' first kickoff return for a touchdown in franchise history).
 In the second quarter, the Falcons' year-long struggles continued as kicker Matt Bryant made a 33-yard field goal, RB Earnest Graham getting a 1-yard TD run, and Bryant kicking a 28-yard field goal.

 In the third quarter, Atlanta's turmoil continued with Bryant nailing a 34-yard field goal for the only score of the period.
 In the fourth quarter, Tampa Bay sealed the win with QB Jeff Garcia completing a 1-yard TD pass to TE Anthony Becht.

-With their fifth-straight loss, the Falcons fell to 3–11.
+With their fifth-straight loss, the Falcons fell to 3–11 and finished 1-5 against the NFC South.